Keeper Aide: Department of Animal Health

 The Smithsonian’s National Zoo is home to a state-of-the-art veterinary hospital where a team of veterinarians and veterinary technicians carries out a program of preventive medicine and treats ill and injured animals.
 Volunteers are needed to help clean enclosures and procedure rooms, set up and break down enclosures, prepare animal diets, assist with laundry, restock supplies and complete paper work.
 There is minimal animal contact due to the fact that most animals are receiving medical treatment.

 Volunteers must be able to commit to at least one shift per week for a minimum of one year.
-Shifts are available ONLY on Sundays and Mondays from 7 a.m. to 3 p.m.
+Shifts are available ONLY on Mondays and Fridays from 7 a.m. to 3 p.m.

 Once accepted, new volunteers must complete online orientation training.
 Additional training will be provided on the job.
 There is a probationary period for keeper aides.